 Nuts are a powerhouse of nutrients such as protein, fiber, calcium, zinc, iron, selenium, and vitamin E. Add nuts to salads, make nut milks, bake with nut flour, add to smoothies, make pestos and use to thicken soups in place of dairy.

 Seeds (such as quinoa, pumpkin, sesame, sunflower, flax, hemp, chia)

-Look for pastured eggs at you local farmer’s market.
-Never skip out on the yolks, they are super rich in vitamins and minerals.
-They contain essential vitamins such choline for fetal brain development, omega 3 fatty acids and are high in vitamin B complex.
+Look for pastured eggs at your local farmer’s market.
+Never skip out on the yolks, they are rich in vitamins and minerals.
+They contain essential vitamins such as choline for fetal brain development, omega 3 fatty acids and are high in the vitamin B complex.
 Try preparing a frittata filled with seasonal vegetables, serve poached on sautéed dark leafy greens or make a simple egg salad with minced crunchy vegetables and a lemony vinaigrette.